 Play on the Longest Day, Scotland

-In 2011, Play Scotland launched Play on the Longest Day, which will be held on 21 June each year.
+In 2011, Play Scotland launched Play on the Longest Day.
+This year this will be held on 20th June.
 This enabled more schools, nurseries and childcare settings in Scotland to get in involved in Playday activities.

 Who can organise a Playday event?